 East Carolina University

-The Seventh Annual Young Artists Competition for Pre-College Organists
+The Eighth Annual Young Artists Competition in Organ Performance

 The East Carolina University Young Artist Competition for Pre-College Organists is an innovative outreach program designed to inspire young musicians in our region to strive for the highest level of musicianship and technical accomplishment in organ performance.
 The competition is open to any pre-college student in North Carolina, South Carolina, Virginia, Georgia, Alabama, Tennessee and Florida.
 In addition to generous monetary prizes, the competitors will also compete for the two additional prizes in Hymn playing and Bach interpretation.
 The competition will be staged in two rounds.
-From the recorded application round three finalists will be chosen to compete live on April 13, 2013.
+From the recorded application round three finalists will be chosen to compete live on March 1, 2014.
 All three will receive prizes and will be considered for the two special prizes mentioned above: The Bach Prize and the Hymn-Playing Prize.
-Organists chosen for the Final Round arrive for practice on Thursday and/or Friday, and attend the 7:30 p.m. recital by the competition judge, Gail Archer, from New York City.
-The organ competition will take place in the afternoon of Saturday the 13th, on the Perkins and Wells Memorial Organ, C.B.
+Organists chosen for the Final Round arrive for practice on Thursday and/or Friday, and attend the 7:30 p.m. recital by the competition judge, Christopher Jacobson from Columbia, South Carolina.
+The organ competition will take place in the afternoon of Saturday March 1, on the Perkins and Wells Memorial Organ, C.B.
 Fisk, Opus 126, at St. Paul’s Episcopal Church, which borders the ECU campus.
-The competition will conclude with the awarding of prizes; however competitors are encouraged to remain in Greenville for Sunday (April 14) services at St. Paul’s Episcopal Church (10:30 a.m.
-Choral Eucharist) as well as Monday (April 15) when they are invited to observe sacred music lessons and classes.
+The competition will conclude with the awarding of prizes; however competitors are encouraged to remain in Greenville for Sunday (March 2) services at St. Paul’s Episcopal Church (10:30 a.m.
+Choral Eucharist) as well as Monday (March 3) when they are invited to observe sacred music lessons and classes.
 Competitors are also welcome to have a free organ lesson with Professor Andrew Scanlon, to be scheduled at a convenient time during the weekend.
 All recitals, masterclasses, and the competition itself are open to the public.
 Full organ competition details can be found below.

 -Organ finalists practice at St. Paul’s Episcopal Church.
 A schedule will be announced when finalists are determined.